Campervans on public conservation land

 IntroductionCampervans (also known as motorhomes, mobile homes and RVs) are a great way to travel the country and visit remote places.
 Find out about where you can go, access, bookings and fees.

-Where can I go?
+Where you can go

 We have over 250 vehicle accessible campsites on public conservation land.
-Most DOC campsites are accessible for campervans, but some aren’t as they are located at the end of narrow or steep and winding roads.
+Most DOC campsites are accessible for campervans, but some aren’t as they are located at the end of narrow, gravelly, or steep and winding roads.
 Check the campsite’s webpage for more about road type and getting there.